zewt/exrflatten/README.md

 any commands.
 **--output=path** Specify the directory to hold input files.
 This path will be prefixed to all output paths.
+**--id=channel** Change the EXR channel used for object IDs.
+By default, the standard channel ID is used.
 **--scale=[cm|meters|feet|#]** Set the scene scale (default: cm).  "meters" is an alias for 100, and "feet" is an alias for 30.48.